ASTORIA, QUEENS · LAST UPDATED AUGUST 2026

 Takeaway for Sellers

-Astoria sees its strongest closing activity in April, May, June, October, and December — the months highlighted in orange above.
+Astoria sees its strongest closing activity in August, October, and December — the months highlighted in orange above.
 These peaks indicate when buyer demand is highest and the most transactions close.

 Since the typical sale takes 3 months from listing to closing you should be listing approximately 3 months before these peak windows to position your home when competition among buyers is strongest.